karolpiczak/EARS/README.md

 ## EARS: Environmental Audio Recognition System

-**EARS** is a proof of concept implementation of a ***convolutional neural network*** for **live environmental audio processing & recognition** on low-power SoC devices (in this case tested on a ***Raspberry Pi 3 Model B***).
+**EARS** is a proof of concept implementation of a ***convolutional neural network*** for **live environmental audio processing & recognition** on low-power SoC devices (at this time it has been developed and tested on a ***Raspberry Pi 3 Model B***).

-It features a background thread for **audio capture & classification** and a **visual dashboard** built as a [Bokeh](https://github.com/bokeh/bokeh/) server app for **live visualization** and **audio streaming** from the device to the browser.
+**EARS** features a background thread for **audio capture & classification** and a **[Bokeh](https://github.com/bokeh/bokeh/) server based dashboard** providing **live visualization** and **audio streaming** from the device to the browser.

 **Caveats:**

-This can become really taxing on the CPU, so some proper cooling solution (heatsink) is advisable.
-Nevertheless, it should do fine even without one when not using the Bokeh app too much.
+**EARS** is quite taxing on the CPU, so some proper cooling solution (heatsink) is advisable.
+Nevertheless, when not using the Bokeh app too much, it should work fine even without one.

 The live audio stream can get choppy or out-of-sync, especially when using the mute/unmute button.

-For production use it should be rewritten in a server-node architecture (SoC devices/sensors only pushing status/classification/audio data, a central server providing visuals/interactivity/archive browsing for end users).
+Actual production deployments would profit from a server-node architecture where SoC devices are only pushing predictions, status updates and audio feeds to a central server handling all end user interaction, material browsing and visualization.
+This may be implemented in future versions, but no promises here.

 ## Quick look